awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-cli ★5064](vuejs/vue-cli) - Simple CLI for scaffolding Vue.js projects.
  - [Vue-Django ★120](NdagiStanley/vue-django) - A boilerplate to set you up in bringing the awesomeness of VueJS into a Django (Python) app.
+ - [python-vuejs ★4](cstrap/python-vuejs) - Gluing Python web frameworks and Vue.js with a set of scripts.
+Basically a `vue-cli` wrapper.

 ### Client